wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.5.6.3 =
-- Security enhancements for possible low level XSS exploit in admin settings: thanks to [Julio Potier](http://secu.boiteaweb.fr/).
+- (02 Jun 2010) - Security enhancements for possible low level XSS exploit in admin settings: thanks to [Julio Potier](http://secu.boiteaweb.fr/).

 = 1.5.6.3 =
 - (05 Mar 2010) - Improved default map setting.
 Any map can be selected as default map.